 But even if you’ve bought a ticket, the only way to reach them it seems, is to sneak in.
 Don’t worry about getting caught, as everyone in town is doing it – even families with grandparents and small children!

 To make it to the other side, walk back to the side of the fortress facing the city center.
 As you head north, on your right you’ll see a park behind a fence.
 This can easily be hopped over.
 Next, approaching the fortress, you’ll see an entire portion of the barbed wire fence missing.

-Note that along the way, numerous children will be offering to ‘guide’ you to this area, but you can easily get there yourself.
-If, though, the fence has been repaired, the Eski Van area seems to be accessible via the large modern mosque further south.
+Note that along the way, numerous children will be offering to guide you to this area, but you can easily get there yourself.
+But if the fence eventually gets repaired, the Eski Van area seems to be accessible via the large modern mosque further south.

 Once in this ‘secret’ portion of the site, one of the first landmarks you’ll encounter on your right is a ruined Armenian church.
 From the time the Urartians left the scene over 2,000 years ago, this part of Anatolia was the Satrap (province) of Armenia under the Persian Achaemenids.

 And even after later Persian and Roman kingdoms took over, the Armenians never left.
 Later, in the 10th century, Van was controlled by the Armenian Vaspurakan Kingdom, those responsible for the Church of the Holy Cross on Akdamar Island.

 Look closely and you can see the faint remnants of frescoes on the walls, in addition to numerous crosses inscribed on the rockface.